 CMV and Pregnancy

-The safety of you and your child are of paramount importance.
+The safety of you and your child is of paramount importance.
 That’s why taking the time to understand the relationship between CMV and pregnancy is critical – especially if you are CMV negative.

 We have compiled some of the most frequently asked questions about CMV below.
 Have a read, and if you have any further questions, please get in touch or consult your physician.